nicklafferty/craftycody/content/life/playa-del-carmen-mexico.md

 ### Taxis

 Taxis are everywhere and easy to recognize.
 This will be the main way you'll travel if you have to drive anywhere.
 Pay in pesos and ask the driver how much the fare will be before getting in.

+## Heading back home

+We spent almost an entire week in Mexico and had a great time.
+I would have loved to explore more and maybe see some ruins or do more water sports.
+This time was about learning the area and relaxing.